REPowerEU and the EU Heat Pump Accelerator

 The EU’s REPowerEU targets require the amount of newly plugged in heat pumps to double each year.
-EHPA estimates that this would lead to 20 million more heat pumps by 2026 and 60 million by 2030, up from about 17 million units today*.
+EHPA estimates that this would lead to 60 million more heat pumps installed by 2030, compared to the 17 million units installed when REPowerEU was published in 2021*.
+Today, Europe has about 20 million heat pumps installed.

-To input to the plan, EHPA and other organisations are working together to build an ‘accelerator’ document which identifies the barriers and solutions to faster heat pump roll-out.
+To input to the plan, EHPA and other 22 organisations worked together to build an ‘accelerator’ document which identifies the barriers and solutions to faster heat pump roll-out.

 In REPowerEU, the European Commission also refers to measures like ramping up equipment production for heat pumps, facilitating the sector’s access to finance and focusing on education and training in a range of skills from plumbing to architects.